lembn/CLUNKS/README.md

 }
 ```

 As you can see, the state of `sleeper`'s token's cancellation is repeatedly polled, and the code inside it is repeatedly executed for as long as the token remains uncancelled.
 The purpose of this loop is to detect if the current message feed is offscreen (if the user has scrolled so far from it that it is no longer visible in the console).
-The logic to achieve this can be seen in the `if` condition, where: `Console.CursorTop` is the (zero based) row location of the cursor from the first row in the console and `size` is the number of message lines that the feed should display.
-Size is incremented by two for this comparison to inlucde the two extra box lines that the feeed will have.
+The logic to achieve this can be seen in the `if` condition, where: `Console.CursorTop` is the (zero based) row location of the cursor from the first row in the console and `bottom` is the (zero based) row location of the bottom line of the fee

 What matters here, is that if the feed is offscreen, `Deactivate` is called, otherwise, the loop should sleep for three seconds on `sleeper`'s `WaitHandle`.
 If `sleeper.Cancel` is called within those three seconds, the wait is interrupted and broken out of and the loop will continue on as if it had waited the full time.
 While removing `sleeper.Cancel` from deactivate seemed to solve the problem, the unfortunate situation was that `sleeper` was needed, so it couldn't be removed.
 Furthermore, a very similiar design pattern was used in the `Common.Channel` classes for their threads and was working fine, so it was strange that here `sleeper.Cancel` was causing issues.